-The Aurora construction accident attorneys with Horwitz, Horwitz & Associates are here for you if you’ve suffered an injury and fear you won’t receive full and fair compensation through workers’ compensation.
+An Aurora construction accident attorney with Horwitz, Horwitz & Associates is here for you if you’ve suffered an injury and fear you won’t receive full and fair compensation through workers’ compensation.
 Each case is unique, so we’ll help you decide which route is best for you: filing a claim through workers’ compensation, or seeking compensation through a personal injury lawsuit.

 Employer and employee responsibilities for preventing construction injuries

 Employers are responsible for providing a safe working environment for their employees and complying with OSHA regulations.
 This includes:

 - Conducting regular safety inspections and audits to identify and address hazards.